Turnitin Frequently Asked Questions (FAQs) for Students

 ANU staff and students are licensed to use the Turnitin service as part of the agreement between the ANU and Turnitin.
 However staff and students, as the end-users of the service, are required to confirm that they agree to the terms set out in the 'User Agreement'.

-Q. What do I do if a student wants to 'opt-out' of using Turnitin?
+Q. How can I 'opt-out' of using Turnitin?

 Q. Why do I get a M14:11 loading error message when I tried to view the originality report?